Quantum Programs (qprog)

 dict

-Get the current initial parameters.
+Get the current parameters.

 Returns:

-Current initial parameters.
+Current parameters.
 If not yet initialized,

 they will be generated automatically.